Sara Kenau

 📘 Narrative:

 ✧ At the Enclave, simulation drills came on schedule.
 Breach exercises, blackout triage, civilian suppression—all calibrated.
 Sara led by example: posture exact, tone neutral, commands punctuated with clarity.
 She catalogued every variable, isolated each deviation, listed non‑compliant comments in her mental ledger.
 Other children flinched or joked; she didn’t flinch.
 Even instructors noted her “predictive regulation affinity,” a bureaucratic phrase meaning she acted before orders were spoken.
 She didn’t seek praise—it was ephemeral.
 Precision endured.
 Silence reigned.
 Only Tarika, her twin, noticed the toll those routines took: a tremor under control, a pause before speech.
 But Tarika didn’t remark.
 Not in public.
 Not yet.
 No weakness.
 Just quiet curiosity.
+And still, the silence lingered.

 ✧ Their shared room was a study in contrast.
 Sara’s side was immaculate—datapads by deadline, boots aligned, sheets tucked.
 Tarika’s side held sketches of gridlines, minor infractions in supply runs, quiet questions in unshared journals.
 They never argued.
 The distance between them was procedural.
 At night, Tarika whispered mappings of outages near the Okara Droid Factory—other kids slept through data spikes Erica had flagged.
 Sara listened.
 She didn’t second‑guess.
 She didn’t object.
 Listening wasn’t disobedience; but neither was it belief.
 Their parents said nothing.
 Efficiency didn’t reward introspection.
 Still, Sara felt something shift each time Tarika spoke—like an error entering her careful log, unacknowledged but persistent.
+And still, the silence lingered.

 ✧ Then came the day of the containment malfunction in Sector 7.
 Sirens blared, and hazmat teams deployed AegisSeal foam through red corridor vents.
 Most children cried, but Sara executed by the book: mapped exits, checked headcounts, filed incident flags for non‑compliance.
 Tarika stayed behind—she’d spotted an S2‑MC support droid still logged into a comm relay node.
 Protocol said evacuate; Tarika didn’t.
 She raced back, pulled the droid free, and emerged coughing, foam‑soaked with soot.
 The patrol officer barely glanced at her, muttering, “Civilian courage, wasted.”
 His tone carried distance.
 Sara’s throat tightened.
 Rules spoke one language; fear another.
 When Tarika walked away, chest heaving, something in Sara’s grip loosened—just a little.
+And still, the silence lingered.

 ✧ In the following weeks, all surface order resumed: drills, schedules, meals.
 But under the routines, something shifted in Sara.
 Precision felt shaky.
 Doubt crept into margins.
 She doubled down—checklists more frequent, datapads scrambled by micro‑timestamps, posture stricter.
 Still, once, she nearly flagged Tarika for smiling during a cadence review.
 She didn’t.
 Instead, she corrected the unit’s rhythm, chest tight.
 Tarika’s laughter rippled elsewhere—others joined.
 Sara drew the line tighter around herself.
 She whispered numbers in the dark, tried to steady her form.
 But each night, her bunk felt colder.
 The fiction of safety had cracks.
 They were quieter than alarms—but unmistakable.
+And still, the silence lingered.

 📓 Personal Log: “Order Is Armor” | Balmorra, 3643 BBY